Why We Don’t Say “Gang”

 Josie headshot

-Josie Alexander is EJUSA's Baton Rouge Strategist.
-Josie leads the organizing and coalition-building efforts and drives systems change work in Baton Rouge.
+Josie Alexander is EJUSA's Senior Louisiana Strategist.
+Josie leads the organizing and coalition-building efforts and drives systems change work across Louisiana.
 Read More